Reinforcement Learning for Joint Optimization of Multiple Rewards: Evaluations

 We assume $X_{k, 0} \sim \mathcal{N}(0,1)$ for each $k\in[K]$.
 The rate for each user $i$ at time $t$ and in channel state $X_{i, t}$ is given as,

 where $P_k$ is multiplicative constant for the $k^{th}$ user, which indicates the average signal-to-noise ratio to the user.
 We let $P_k = k^{-0.2}$.

 Since the state space is infinite, we only evaluate the model free algorithm.
 The gradient update equation is defined in Equation (\ref{eq:alpha_fair_grad}) with $\alpha=2$.
-The neural network consists of a single hidden layer with $500$ neurons, each having ReLU activation function.
-We use stochastic gradient ascent with learning rate $\eta=5\times10^{-5}$ to train the network.
-The value of other hyperparameters are $\gamma=0.99$, and batch size $N=16$.
-The network is trained for $10000$ epochs.
+The neural network consists of a single hidden layer with $200$ neurons, each having ReLU activation function.
+We use stochastic gradient ascent with learning rate $\eta=1\times10^{-3}$ to train the network.
+The value of other hyperparameters are $\gamma=0.99$, and batch size $N=36$.
+The network is trained for $1000$ epochs.

-Also, since no optimal baseline is known, we compare the model free algorithm with the Deep Q-Network (DQN) algorithm \cite{mnih2015human}.
-Reward for DQN algorithm at time $\tau$ is taken as the value $C_2(\tau)$.
-Neural network consists of two fully connected hidden layers with $100$ units each with ReLU activation and one output layer with linear activation.
-Adam optimizer with learning rate $0.01$ is taken to optimize the network.
-The batch size is $64$ and the network is trained for $500$ episodes.
+Also, since no optimal baseline is known, we compare the model free algorithm with the Deep Q-Network (DQN) algorithm \citep{mnih2015human} and the Policy Gradient algorithm \cite{williams1992simple}.
+Reward for both DQN algorithm and the Policy Gradient algorithm at time $\tau$ is taken as the value $C_2(\tau)$.
+For DQN, the neural network consists of two fully connected hidden layers with $100$ units each with ReLU activation and one output layer with linear activation.
+We use Adam optimizer with learning rate $0.01$ to optimize the DQN network.
+The batch size is $64$ and the network is trained for $1500$ episodes.
+For the Policy Gradient algorithm, we choose a single hidden layer of $200$ neurons, with learning rate $1\times10^{-5}$.
+Similar to the implementation of the Algorithm \ref{alg:model_free_PG}, we select batch size $N=36$ and train the network for $1000$ epochs.

-{\bf $\alpha$-fairness Simulations Results} The results for $\alpha$-fairness are provided in Figure \ref{fig:final_fig_alpha}.
-As a baseline, we also consider a strategy that chooses a user in each time uniformly at random, this strategy is denoted as ``uniform random".
-We note that the DQN algorithm is not able to outperform the uniform random policy while the proposed model free policy outperforms both the uniform random policy and the policy learnt by DQN algorithm by a significant margin.
+{\bf $\alpha$-fairness Simulations Results} The results for $\alpha$-fairness are provided in Figure \ref{fig:final_fig_alpha}. { Each policy is run $50$ times and median and we show the inter-quartile range for each policy.} As a baseline, we also consider a strategy that chooses a user in each time uniformly at random, this strategy is denoted as ``uniform random" (Figure \ref{fig:fig_alpha_JPG} )

+We note that the DQN algorithm and the policy gradient algorithm are not able to outperform the uniform random policy while the proposed model free policy outperforms the uniform random policy.
+Further Figure \ref{fig:fig_alpha_standard} shows the detrimental effect of using incorrect gradients.
+The linear approximation has larger error for $\alpha=2$ joint objective than compared to the proportional fairness joint objective.
+The standard policy gradient with fairness as rewards now performs as worse as the DQN algorithm.